other Arette camera in my collection:

 The lens is a 45mm f2.8

 Isconar (a lens made by the Isco Company, which made lenses for many German cameras) with a ten speed Prontor shutter.
 The aperture and shutter speed rings can be locked so that they adjust synchronously.
 The black lever protruding from the lens barrel is the unlock switch.
 The aperture/shutter speed combination settings can also be read against an EV scale on the lens barrel.
-For an explanation of EV numbers, see my article The Exposure Value System (EVS) at Ezine Articles.
+For an explanation of EV numbers, see the article The Exposure Value System (EVS) at Ezine Articles.

 In 1960 the Super P cost £19 19s 11d; the equivalent of just over a week's average UK wages (circa £18).